 - How do you qualify for an exemption as the caregiver for a disabled child?

 - How do you qualify for an exemption as the caregiver for other disabled family members?

 - How do you qualify for an exemption as a pregnant woman?

 - How do you qualify for an exemption on the basis of age?

 for exemptions from the time limit) and you were not granted a domestic violence waiver (see Can you get a waiver or good cause exception to welfare rules because of domestic violence?
 106 C.M.R. § 701.110 (B); DTA Operations Memos 2013-37 (July 26, 2013); 2012-30 (June 20, 2012).

 Other criminal history or activities that do not fall within these dates and conditions should not disqualify you from benefits.

-If you get a notice from DTA that your TAFDC has been denied or reduced because of one of these situations, contact an advocate immediately.
+If you get a notice from DTA that your TAFDC has been denied or reduced because of one of these situations, contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, immediately.
 You have a right to appeal the denial or reduction.
 See Appeal Rights.

 - You cannot be denied SNAP (food stamps) because of a drug felony conviction.

 - If you are facing drug-related criminal charges, make sure your defense lawyer knows about this rule and how a felony conviction could affect your benefits.